Develop Simple Strategies of How to Write Contract Proposal to the Federal Government That Actually Work

 - Successful contractors tend to budget, proactively seek out projects and develop their approaches ahead of time.

-The second step in writing contract RFP responses occurs after you seek out the potential project(s).
-The first thing you want to do before you engage in real government proposal writing is to see if you already have the past performance that is similar in size and complexity.
+The second step in writing a contract proposal to the federal government occurs after you seek out the potential project(s).
+The first thing you want to do before you engage in real government proposal writing is to see if you already have the past performance that is similar in size, scope, and complexity.

 - You want to assess the agency’s description of the work – then try to match yours up – not the other way around.